Wil Myers Player Props: Reds vs. Cubs

 - Myers hit .261 with 15 doubles, seven home runs and 22 walks.

-- Including the 87 games he logged a plate appearance in last season, he hit a long ball in eight of them (9.2%), going deep in 2.4% of his trips to home plate.

-- Myers drove in a run in 25 of 87 games last year, with multiple RBIs in 12 of them.
-He drove in three or more runs in five games.
+- Myers drove in a run in 25 of 87 games last season (28.7%), including 12 occasions when he drove in multiple runs (13.8%).
+He had three or more RBIs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.